Seija-Kijin/nso-place/README.md

 *The small squares are the intended color.
 Hover over them and select the right color, then place!*

-## Coordination Efforts
+## Meta

-We're coordinating at [discord.gg/QpgpC53aSr] and on [reddit.com/r/onepiece].

-When updates in #announcements are made, hard-refresh the page to get the latest templates.
+This script & repo are cloned from [Anticept/httyd-place](https://github.com/anticept/httyd-place) to allow multiple people to be able to update a template image.

-## To edit the template:
+To edit the template:

 Edit the [onepiece_full.png](onepiece_full.png) file without changing the pixel dimensions.
 Then run the [dithering.py](dithering.py) script on the image.
 PR: